DVE2000/Dogbone/README.md

 - Robustness: Exception handling is consolidated, tracebacks always shown, launching the plugin automatically cleans up old crashed instances of the plugin.

-New enhancement by DVE200:
+New enhancements by DVE2000:
 - Add options to create dogbones along the longest side or shortest side of a mortise.
 This is useful when using non-through mortises and you'd like the required holes to be hidden by the tenon.
+Or even just for looks.
+- Add option to try create a minimal Dogbone.
+See http://fablab.ruc.dk/more-elegant-cnc-dogbones/

 ## Limitations

 Still TODO:
 - Handle acute angles (<90deg) by generating a slot.
 - Allow user to specify orientation (i.e. select "vertical" vector) instead of only handling edges.
 - Handle duplicate edges (avoid generating duplicate overlapping geometry)
+- Even if you use the slower "constrained" version, once the initial sketch is modified, the dogbones will not be recreated properly.
+Just add the dogbones last, or delete them before changing the underlying sketch and redo them afterwards.
+  I need to figure out the appropriate constraints...

 ## Usage: